 Public health policy increasingly emphasises good dietary behaviour and an active lifestyle as a means of promoting health.
 Commercial product advertising cannot reasonably be expected to perform the same role as education and public information in promoting a varied and balanced diet but should not undermine progress towards national dietary improvement by misleading or confusing consumers.

-The EU Regulation is mandatory and seeks to protect consumers from misleading or false claims.
-It came into force in July 2007 but was subject to a series of complex transitional periods.
-Specific conditions of use associated with authorised health and nutrition claims are determined at a European level.
+In July 2007, a Regulation of the European Parliament and of the Council of the European Union on nutrition and health claims made on foods (the NHCR) came into force; as a Regulation, the NHCR is directly applicable in EU Member States.
+The NHCR seeks to protect consumers from misleading or false claims by prescribing specific conditions of use associated with authorised health and nutrition claims, which are determined at a European level.
 The EU Register of nutrition and health claims (the EU Register) lists all authorised nutrition and health claims as well as non-authorised health claims that have been rejected.
-It is available at:

 For the purposes of the rules in this section:

 'Nutrition claim' means any claim which states, suggests or implies that a food has particular beneficial nutritional properties due to:

 (a) the energy (calorific value) it provides; provides at a reduced or increased rate; or does not provide; and/or

 (b) the nutrients or other substances it contains; contains in reduced or increased proportions; or does not contain;

 'Health claim' means any claim that states, suggests or implies that a relationship exists between a food category, a food or one of its constituents and health.

 'Reduction of disease risk claim' means any health claim that states, suggests or implies that the consumption of a food category, a food or one of its constituents significantly reduces a risk factor in the development of a human disease.

 References to food apply also to drink products.